+Bicho-Bicho is a Filipino doughnut and is made with all purpose flour, east, milk, sugar, egg, oil and salt. it can be coated with powdered sugar or any other coating your prefer.
 Bicho-Bicho is the classic Filipino doughnut and is the usual snack of the children playing in the streets during the 2000s.
 It is made with soft and fluffy bread which is fried.
 The most distinct characteristic of a bicho-bicho is that it is a bread literally coated with sugar.
 It is available in almost every local bakery anywhere in the country.
 It is generally sweet, with the sugar layering your mouth with some kick of sweetness.
-Bicho-bicho may come in different shapes and sizes.
 New versions of this snack have cheese and chocolate in it.
 Some people enhance the sugar coating by using cinnamon sugar.

 Bicho-Bicho was my childhood snack.
 I remember my favorite vendor knocking at our doors every 3 in the afternoon while I play with my cousins to offer us some bicho-bicho and pilipit.
 I was a “suki”, that’s what you call a regular customer, so I can request the vendor to give me extra sugar for my bicho-bicho.
 What’s interesting with the bicho-bicho I grew up with is that the vendor surprises his customers with a new shape of bicho-bicho almost every day.
 I remember eating a classic doughnut with a hole one, a square one, a circle one and the most lovely for me, the heart-shaped one.
 I and my cousins always rush to our parents to go get some money to buy bicho-bicho.